katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

      - host name: `yo`
      - target name: `1234abcd.cloudfront.net`

-It took a few hours for the changes to propagate, but my bucket is now serving securely.

 ## Secure assets to the domain

-To keep my assets secure, I followed the steps on [How to Prevent Hotlinking by Using AWS WAF, Amazon CloudFront, and Referer Checking](https://aws.amazon.com/blogs/security/how-to-prevent-hotlinking-by-using-aws-waf-amazon-cloudfront-and-referer-checking/).
-I used **Approach 1: A separate subdomain** and it appears to be working as expected.
-Earlier I tried adding policies to my bucket to restrict my assets to the domain, but had difficulty getting it just right.
-I'll circle back to this section if I discover improvements or missteps.
+To keep my assets secure, I followed the steps on [How to Prevent Hotlinking by Using AWS WAF, Amazon CloudFront, and Referer Checking](https://aws.amazon.com/blogs/security/how-to-prevent-hotlinking-by-using-aws-waf-amazon-cloudfront-and-referer-checking/) (I used **Approach 1: A separate subdomain**).

+Next, I followed these steps to [allow access to an Amazon S3 bucket only from a CloudFront distribution](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-access-to-amazon-s3/).

+Now only my site can load my content, which keeps others from hotlinking my stuff and driving up my AWS bill.

 ## Create a custom error page